Herbert & Nell Singer

 Justice Lewis F. Powell

-The Singer Fellowships support the placement of talented new lawyers with legal service organizations in Connecticut.
-By working together, the Singer Foundation and the Connecticut Bar Foundation seek to achieve the shared goals of encouraging new attorneys to enter the field of public service law in Connecticut and creating a fairer system of justice for all our residents, particularly those who cannot afford a lawyer.
+The Herbert & Nell Singer Connecticut Public Service Fellowship Program supports the placement of talented new lawyers with legal service organizations in Connecticut.
+By working together, the Herbert & Nell Singer Foundation and the Connecticut Bar Foundation seek to achieve the shared goals of encouraging new attorneys to enter the field of public service law in Connecticut and creating a fairer system of justice for all our residents, particularly those who cannot afford a lawyer.

 How it Works